The ITensor Software Library for Tensor Network Calculations: Interface Examples

-and the \verb|*| operator handles the transposition of \verb|B| automatically.
-If \verb|B| is redefined with the ordering of its indices reversed, the operation \verb|A * B| continues to give the correct result.
+Within ITensor, all one needs to do is to write \begin{jlcodeblock} C = A * B \end{jlcodeblock} and the \inlinenohighlight{*} operator handles the transposition of \inlinenohighlight{B} automatically.
+If \inlinenohighlight{B} is redefined with the ordering of its indices reversed, the operation \inlinenohighlight{A * B} continues to give the correct result.
 This type of behavior makes ITensor applications robust to changes in the code that may modify the ordering of tensor indices or the layout of tensors in memory.